alexdrone/Render/README.md

 ### Performance & Thread Model

-**Render**'s `render(in:options:)` function is performed on the main thread.
+**Render**'s `update(in:options:)` function is performed on the main thread.
 Diff+Reconciliation+Layout+Configuration runs usually under 16ms for a component with a complex view hierarchy on a iPhone 4S, which makes it suitable for cells implementation (with a smooth scrolling).

 ### Components embedded in cells